The Surreal and the Strange through Prompts: A Generative Workshop

 In this course, writers will be exposed to surreal and strange prose poems by established masters.
 We will take a look at writers such as James Tate, Marosa di Giorgio, Sabrina Orah Mark, Ray Gonzalez, and Russell Edson.
 Once we have exposure to some of the great surreal prose poets of our age, Jose will share his own unique prompts and sample prose poems written to the same prompts, so students can gain insight into the improvisation and editing process.
 Jose will offer stories of his experience with submissions and offer valuable advice to writers.

 In this four-week course, students will be encouraged (optional) to share one of their surreal and strange prose poems written in class per week with Jose via email, and he will provide feedback.
-This class coincides with our Surreal and Strange Prose Poetry Competition.

 How you will learn